lexeenkov/lexeenkov/README.md

 - 👋 Hi, I’m @lexeenkov
 - 👀 I’m interested in cycling , composite enginereing , literature , cinema
 - 🌱 I’m currently learning about SQL and Python
-- 📫 Reach me - inst @lexeenkov
+- 📫 Reach me - on linkedin: @lexeenkov

 <!---
 lexeenkov/lexeenkov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.